How to Say "The singer opens the door, and then goes inside" in Korean | (으)로 Grammar

 What does "The singer opens the door, and then goes inside" mean in Korean?

-The Korean sentence "가수가 문을 열고 나서 안으로 들어가요." translates to "The singer opens the door, and then goes inside." in English. "가수가 문을 열고 나서 안으로 들어가요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "가수가 문을 열고 나서 안으로 들어가요." translates to "The singer opens the door, and then goes inside." in English.
+When you say "가수가 문을 열고 나서 안으로 들어가요.", you are not just translating — you are adopting a Korean mindset.
+The sentence carries the warmth of a fairy-tale world.

 Pronunciation guide: gasuga muneul yeolgo naseo aneuro deuleogayo.